-- Organic Ceylon Cinnamon (Cinnamomum Verum) Dried Bark
+- Extract from Organic Ceylon Cinnamon (Cinnamomum Verum) Dried Bark

 - All Natural Herbal Supplements